tilt-dev/tilt.build/blog/_posts/2019-08-01-commit-of-the-month-july.md

 Welcome the second edition of Commit of the Month, a series of blog posts where we highlight some of the work done on Tilt this month!

-July’s Commit of the Month gives you more control over your Tilt experience:it’s a command line flag that stops the Tilt web UI from opening automatically on `tilt up`.
+July’s Commit of the Month gives you more control over your Tilt experience: it’s a command line flag that stops the Tilt web UI from opening automatically on `tilt up`.

 Commit:
 * [web: flag for opening browser](https://github.com/windmilleng/tilt/pull/1830)